Responsible Use Policy

 - If an individual is suspected of an infraction of University policy or of the law (e.g., engaged in unacceptable use of UST computing resources as outlined in this Policy), Information Resources & Technologies (IRT) will act as the investigating office and will involve other campus offices as needed.

-- If an individual's private files (electronic or email) are wanted as evidence on a non-computer-related university disciplinary matter (such as an academic dishonesty case or a sexual harassment investigation), IRT will provide those files on request of the Dean of Students, the dean of the appropriate college, or the Associate Vice President of Human Resources.
+- If an individual's private files (electronic or email) are wanted as evidence on a non-computer-related university disciplinary matter (such as an academic dishonesty case or a sexual harassment investigation), IRT will provide those files on request of the Dean of Students, the General Counsel or Associate General Counsel, the dean of the appropriate college, or the Associate Vice President of Human Resources.
 Unless the infraction involves potentially criminal behavior, IRT will make an effort to inform the individual that their files are being examined.

 - If a state or federal agency (BCA, FBI, etc.) requests the data as part of an authorized investigation.